djeada/Databases-Notes/notes/07_concurrency_control/02_deadlocks.md

 The DBMS can terminate one of the deadlocked transactions, rolling back its operations to free up resources.

-- **Victim Selection Criteria:** The system chooses which transaction to abort based on factors like transaction age, priority, or resource usage.
+- The system applies **victim selection criteria** to decide which transaction to terminate, considering factors such as transaction age, priority level, or the amount of resources it holds.
-- **Rollback and Restart:** The aborted transaction can be retried, hoping it will complete without encountering another deadlock.
+- After rollback, the **aborted transaction can be restarted**, with the expectation that it will complete successfully without encountering another deadlock in subsequent attempts.
+- Rollback strategies are designed to **minimize disruption**, ensuring that only the transaction with the least impact on the overall system is terminated.
+- Implementing **retry mechanisms with back-off strategies** prevents immediate reoccurrence of the same conflict, allowing smoother resolution of resource contention.

 #### User Intervention